HeaRT: A Hierarchical Circuit Reasoning Tree-Based Agentic Framework for AMS Design Optimization: The HeaRT Framework

 \subsubsection{Graph-Guided Reasoning for Tree Construction}

-Firstly, we transform the SPICE-level circuit netlist into a bipartite graph representation $G = (V_D, V_N, E)$, where the device nodes $V_D$ represents circuit components (e.g., transistors, resistors, capacitors), and net nodes $V_N$ correspond to unique net names.
-Each net node is labeled by its type as \texttt{SUPPLY\_PORT}, \texttt{SIGNAL\_PORT}, or \texttt{INTERNAL\_NET}.
-Each edge $e \in E$ encodes a unique device-terminal-net connection.
-For splitting-oriented purposes, we reasonably simplify MOSFETs as three-terminal devices (\texttt{D}, \texttt{G}, \texttt{S}), omitting body connections.
-Then, the DC current path are extracted from $G$ as constraints for LLM-assisted circuit subcircuit extraction, together with the associated metadata as described in Algorithm~\ref{alg:splitter}.
-Fig.~\ref{fig:algorithm_phases_overview} shows an example of decomposing the flattened netlist into subcircuits via DC current path guidance.
-The extracted subcircuits, $\mathbf{S_{decomp}}$, along with their adjacent nodes, are input to the LLM to construct meaningful subcircuit nodes reflecting circuit functionality.
-We leverage metadata for each subcircuit—unique $\texttt{subcircuit\_ID}$, $\texttt{role\_hint}$, architectural context, and port annotations—as local informative cues, complemented by the full circuit netlist for global context.
+We first transform the SPICE-level circuit netlist into a device–net bipartite graph $G = (V_D, V_N, E)$, where device nodes $V_D$ represents circuit components (e.g., transistors, resistors, capacitors), and net nodes $V_N$ correspond to unique net names.
+Each net node is labeled by its type as \texttt{SUPPLY\_PORT}, \texttt{SIGNAL\_PORT}, or \texttt{INTERNAL\_NET}, and each edge $e \in E$ encodes a unique device-terminal-net connection.
+For decomposition purposes, MOSFETs are simplified to three-terminal devices (\texttt{D}, \texttt{G}, \texttt{S}), omitting body connections.
+From this graph, we extract DC-connected components that capture conductive paths between supply rails, exposing the circuit’s biasing structure commonly used by designers to reason about functional organization.
+These components serve as structural cues for LLM-assisted circuit decomposition into the functional subcircuits defined in Section~\ref{subsec:need_decomp}, with metadata generated via Chain-of-Thought (CoT) reasoning~\cite{wei2022CoT} and in-context examples~\cite{brown2020language} as described in Algorithm~\ref{alg:splitter}.
+Fig.~\ref{fig:algorithm_phases_overview} illustrates an example of this decomposition.
+The extracted subcircuits, $\mathbf{S_{decomp}}$, together with their metadata (e.g., $\texttt{subcircuit\_ID}$, $\texttt{role\_hint}$, architectural context, port annotations, etc.), are provided to a second LLM stage to construct the hierarchical reasoning tree for subsequent bottom-up knowledge consolidation.